Andy Warhol

 Warhol's decision to include the bald eagle in his Endangered Species series was not only a nod to its iconic status but also a commentary on the precarious state of the natural world.
 Through his vibrant and stylized depiction of the bald eagle, Warhol drew attention to the urgent need for conservation and environmental protection.

-In typical Warhol fashion, the Bald Eagle print features bold colors and graphic simplicity, with the eagle's piercing gaze and outstretched wings dominating the composition.
+In typical Warhol fashion, Bald Eagle FS.II 296 print features bold colors and graphic simplicity, with the eagle's piercing gaze and outstretched wings dominating the composition.
 Warhol's use of repetition and bold contrasts serves to emphasize the bird's symbolic significance and its endangered status, reinforcing the sense of urgency surrounding conservation efforts.

 Moreover, Warhol's choice to create a series of prints featuring endangered animals was a departure from his more commercial works, signaling a shift towards more socially and politically engaged art.
 By using his platform to raise awareness about environmental issues, Warhol demonstrated the power of art as a tool for advocacy and social change.